 Klehm Arboretum is a must see in the fall!
 With 155-acres of woodlands and botanical gardens, stroll through 1.4 miles of paved handicap-accessible paths and or take the dirt road and hike 3 miles of wooded trails to see the beautiful fall foliage.
 Plus Klehm is close to downtown Rockford, making it a short getaway from the hustle and bustle.

-And don’t forget the new R. Robert Funderburg Forest Preserve on Rockford’s southwest side.
-With more than 800 acres, this open space has majestic oaks and prairies and connects to two other great preserves – Howard Colman Hall Creek Preserve and Severson Dells.
+The new R. Robert Funderburg Forest Preserve has more than 800 acres.
+This open space has majestic oaks and prairies and connects to two other great preserves – Howard Colman Hall Creek Preserve and Severson Dells.
 There will be so many fall colors you won’t want to stop taking photos and posting them to social media!

 So pack a picnic and your hiking boots and enjoy a fall day in nature in the 8-1-5.